-The above title is that of a book by John Gunther chronicling the illness (a brain tumor) and death of his young son.
+In 1949, John Gunther wrote a very emotional novel entitled Death, Be Not Proud chronicling the illness (a brain tumor) and death of his young son.
 I like to hope that death will not conquer me, as this quotation suggests, but it is unwise to boast of what I will do when I have not yet been tried….

 Solomon observed that there is “a time to keep silence, and a time to speak” (Ecc.
 3:7).
 Perhaps all of us wish for the “wisdom of Solomon” to know just when to do which….

 Dr. Royce Money, President of Abilene Christian University, delivered a speech at the annual ACU Lectureship, February 21,1993.… It struck dismay, disappointment, and disgust to my heart to see the head of the largest school among Christians openly, yea, proudly confessing his agenda of error for the school.